qiqi-lu/napari-kld/README.md

 The data used for training must be prepared in a folder consisting of:

 - A folder named `"gt"` (optional) , such as `"test/data/real/2D/train/gt"`, which saves all the GT images (only support .tif file).
-- A folder named `"raw"`, such as `"test/data/real/2D/train/raw"`, which saves all the LR images.
+- A folder named `"raw"`, such as `"test/data/real/2D/train/raw"`, which saves all the LR images (only support .tif file).
+The file names must be the same as those in `"gt"` folder.
 - A file named `"train.txt"`, such as `"test/data/real/2D/train/train.txt"`, which saves the name of each image in `"gt"/"raw"` filder in each line.

 ### **When yuo have paired LR image and HR image**